generalov/django-resubmit/README.rst

 Bugs and TODO
 =============

+* Extract preview-specific logic from the FileWidget.
+* The ability to customize and expand the set of preview methods.
+* Dynamically create a more accurate preview using ajax.
+This should fix the preview problem in the Opera browser too.
-* Write documentation
+* Write documentation.
-* Commit into the Django
+* Commit into the Django.